dnicolasespinoza/dnicolasespinoza.github.io/_sources/intro.md

 Python code support is available in [my Google Colab notebooks](https://drive.google.com/drive/folders/1rIzjFd5p81JGOSRUkaMiQF018idb1XU3?usp=sharing).

 The notes for the graduate course ["Advanced Geomechanics"](https://dnicolasespinoza.github.io/AdvancedGeomech/) are available online too.
 This course covers more advanced topics on thermo-poroelasticity and inelasticity.

+*<u>Note</u>*: This markdown book may not display correctly in Chrome.
+Try Safari in Mac or Firefox on Windows/Linux.

 ## Table of Contents: